NLnetLabs/cascade/doc/manual/source/key-management.rst

 The KSK and ZSK rolls are completely independent and can run in parallel.
 Consistency checks are performed at the start of a key roll.
-For example, a KSK key roll cannot start when another KSK is in progress or when a CSK or algorithm roll is in progress.
+For example, a KSK key roll cannot start when another KSK roll is in progress or when a CSK or algorithm roll is in progress.
 A KSK roll cannot start either when the current signing key is a CSK or when the configuration specifies that the new signing key has to be a CSK.